-This intermediate afghan crochet pattern features a unique spiral pattern with open-weave features.
-Done in blue and white, these crochet spirals are reminiscent of waves.
-Take a little mental break and enjoy the comfort of the ocean with this Spiral Afghan Crochet Pattern.
-This afghan is unique and textured and is sure to complement almost any home decor style.
+The intermediate Spiral Afghan Crochet Pattern features a unique spiral design with open-weave features.
+Done in blue and white, these crochet spiral flat panels are reminiscent of calming waves.
+Take a little mental break and enjoy the comfort of the ocean when you snuggle up with this crochet spiral blanket.
+Not only is this afghan unique and textured, but it is also sure to complement almost any home decor style.

 - 2 skeins Caron International Natura One Pound yarn in White (A)